stefanvanburen/stefan.vanburen.xyz/content/colophon.md

 This website is built with [hugo](https://github.com/gohugoio/hugo).

-The font is [Gill Sans](https://en.wikipedia.org/wiki/Gill_Sans), and for the monospaced bits, your system's monospaced font.
+The body font is your system's sans-serif font, and for the monospaced bits, your system's monospaced font.
 I'm deliberately avoiding web fonts for the sake of site speed and page size.
 If something looks off, [let me know](mailto:me@svbn.me)!